-Building a Portfolio, through diversification and syndication.
+Building a Portfolio,

 Due to the ever increasing price of properties, restrictions on loans, increasing and new duties and taxes, it is becoming harder for investors to increase their property portfolios.